isc-projects/kea/doc/sphinx/arm/classify.rst

 yet been done.
-For this purpose, the ``only-if-required`` flag, which is ``false`` by default, allows the evaluation of the ``test`` expression or the ``template-test`` expression only when it is required, i.e. in a ``require-client-classes`` list of the selected subnet, shared network, or pool.
+For this purpose, the ``only-if-required`` flag, which is ``false`` by default, allows the evaluation of the ``test`` expression or the ``template-test`` expression only when it is required, i.e. in a ``require-client-classes`` list of the selected pool, subnet, or shared network.

-The ``require-client-classes`` list, which is valid for shared-network, subnet, and pool scope, specifies the classes which are evaluated in the second pass before output-option processing.
-The list is built in reverse-precedence order of the option data, i.e. an option data item in a subnet takes precedence over one in a shared network, but a required class in a subnet is added after one in a shared network.
+The ``require-client-classes`` list, which is valid for pool, subnet, and shared-network scope, specifies the classes which are evaluated in the second pass before output-option processing.
+The list is built in same precedence order of the option data, i.e. an option data item in a subnet takes precedence over one in a shared network, and also a required class in a subnet is added before one in a shared network.
 The mechanism is related to the ``only-if-required`` flag but it is not mandatory that the flag be set to ``true``.

 .. note ::